snap-stanford/ogb-web/_docs/index.md

 ```
 @article{hu2020ogb,
-  title={Open graph benchmark: Datasets for machine learning on graphs},
+  title={Open Graph Benchmark: Datasets for Machine Learning on Graphs},
   author={Hu, Weihua and Fey, Matthias and Zitnik, Marinka and Dong, Yuxiao and Ren, Hongyu and Liu, Bowen and Catasta, Michele and Leskovec, Jure},
   journal={arXiv preprint arXiv:2005.00687},
   year={2020}